One More Shot (2025 film)

 One More Shot is a 2025 Australian time-loop comedy directed by Nicholas Clifford and written by Alice Foulcher and Gregory Erdstein.
 The film stars Emily Browning.

-On New Year's Eve of 1999, Minnie Vernon discovers a bottle of time travelling tequila, each shot takes her back to the start of the night -- giving her a bottle's worth of shots to win back her old flame Joe, and change the course of her millennium life.
+On New Year's Eve of 1999, Minnie Vernon discovers a bottle of time traveling tequila.
+Each shot takes her back to the start of the night, giving her a bottle's worth of shots to win back her old flame Joe and change the course of her millennium life.

 It had its world premiere at the 2025 SXSW Film Festival and was released on Stan on October 12, 2025.